-Robo takes some serious punishment this time around, but keeps on tickin’ all the way through.
-He gets shot about 500 times (a given), blown up with a rocket launcher (two separate occasions), sawn in half, thrown off the top of a skyscraper, plasma torched, hammered, gassed, smashed with a beam, and just generally disrespected in this movie.
+Robocop takes some serious punishment this time around, but keeps on tickin’ all the way through.
+He gets shot about 500 times (a given), blown up with a rocket launcher (two separate occasions), sawn in half, thrown off the top of a skyscraper, plasma torched, hammered, gassed, smashed with a beam, and just generally disrespected in Robocop 2.
 This is not a problem for our intrepid cyborg, as he comes through just fine to deliver his catchphrase “we’re only human” at the conclusion of the film, with only a couple of scratches to show for it.

 Nice Guy Robocop

 Halfway through Robocop 2, Omni Consumer Products manages to get their hands on Robo, and decides that he’s getting in the way of their plans for world domination.
 Instead of deactivating him, they just reprogram him to be a nice robot instead of a relentless shoot-em-up bad-guy-killing machine.
 It’s pretty funny to watch our hero change his voice to a lilting sing-song as he tries to reason with Detroit bad guys instead of shooting them.
 Eventually he uses a large jolt of electricity to reset himself, but not before he gets spray painted by a bunch of neighborhood kids.